Vonng/pigsty/docs/PARAM.md

 postgres admin password in plain text, `DBUser.DBA` by default

-default values: `DBUser.DBA`

-WARNING: CHANGE THIS IN PRODUCTION ENVIRONMENT!!!!
+!> WARNING: CHANGE THIS IN PRODUCTION ENVIRONMENT!!!!